datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Beyond concrete examples of publishing datasets, some general information may be useful in addition:
-The section :ref:`push` illustrates the DataLad command :command:`datalad push`, a command that handles every publication operation, regardless of the type of published content or its destination.
+The section :ref:`push` illustrates the DataLad command :dlcmd:`push`, a command that handles every publication operation, regardless of the type of published content or its destination.
 In addition to this, the section :ref:`privacy` contains tips and strategies on publishing datasets without leaking potentially private contents or information.